-[Docket No. CP12-36-000]
+[Docket No. CP15-18-000]

-Tres Palacios Gas Storage, L.L.C.; Notice of Intent To Prepare an Environmental Assessment for the Proposed Copano Plant Interconnect Project and Request for Comments on Environmental Issues
+Eastern Shore Natural Gas Company; Notice of Intent To Prepare an Environmental Assessment for the Proposed White Oak Mainline Expansion Project and Request for Comments on Environmental Issues

-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental affects of the Copano Plant Interconnect Project (Project) proposed by Tres Palacios Gas Storage, L.L.C.
-(TPGS) in Colorado and Wharton Counties, Texas.
-The Commission will use this EA in its decision-making process to determine whether the Project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the White Oak Mainline Expansion Project (project) involving construction and operation of facilities by Eastern Shore Natural Gas Company (Eastern Shore) in Chester County, Pennsylvania and New Castle County, Delaware.
+The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

-This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the Project.
-Your input will help the Commission staff determine what issues need to be evaluated in the EA.
-Please note that the scoping period will close on February 29, 2012.
+This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
+Your input will help the Commission staff determine what issues they need to evaluate in the EA.
+Please note that the scoping period will close on February 23, 2015.

 You may submit comments in written form.
 Further details on how to submit written comments are in the Public Participation section of this notice.
+If you sent comments on this project to the Commission before the opening of this docket on November 21, 2014, you will need to file those comments in Docket No. CP15-18-000 to ensure they are considered as part of this proceeding.

-This notice is being sent to the Commission's current environmental mailing list for this Project.
-State and local government representatives should notify their constituents of this proposed Project and encourage them to comment on their areas of concern.
+This notice is being sent to the Commission's current environmental mailing list for this project.
+State and local government representatives should notify their constituents of this proposed project and encourage them to comment on their areas of concern.

 If you are a landowner receiving this notice, a pipeline company representative may contact you about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
 The company would seek to negotiate a mutually acceptable agreement.
 However, if the Commission approves the project, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state use of eminent domain and how to participate in the Commission's proceedings.
-It is also available for viewing on the FERC Web site (www.ferc.gov).
+Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state law.

-TPGS provided landowners with a fact sheet prepared by the FERC entitled "An Interstate Natural Gas Facility on My Land?
+Eastern Shore provided landowners with a fact sheet prepared by the FERC entitled "An Interstate Natural Gas Facility On My Land?
 What Do I Need To Know?"
-This fact sheet addresses a number of typically-asked questions, including the
+This fact sheet addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+It is also available for viewing on the FERC Web site (www.ferc.gov).